-Did you know there are washable AND disposable bed liners to protect the bed from accidents – whether they be from caring for elderly parents, a young grandchild wetting the bed, or anyone dealing with a disease that includes incontinence.
+Did you know there are washable AND disposable bed liners to protect the bed from accidents – whether the accidents be from caring for elderly parents OR a young grandchild wetting the bed OR anyone dealing with a disease that includes incontinence.
 For that matter, they are also quite handy for days when you are dealing with a tummy bug patient.
-They're even great for the family pet, including a granddog or two.
+You might even find them useful for the family pet, including a granddog or two.
 In other words, perfect for the Sandwich Generation.
-Here's just some of the many options:
+Here are just some of the many options:

-Chux comes in several Sizes from Small Size 17 x 24 to Large Size 23 x 36.
-These are fully disposable and work great on the bed, They are even great for potty-training a granddog.
+Chux comes in various sizes.
+These are fully disposable bed pads and work great on the bed, They are even great for potty-training a granddog.
 (I saw a couple of people commenting they work better than specific dog pads!)

 Prevail Super Absorbent Pads – Another brand of disposable bed pads that got excellent reviews at Amazon.
-And rather pretty in pink.
+And rather pretty in peach.